 Staying Safe From Social Engineering Attacks

-- Remember always manually navigate to known good sites; don’t click on suspicious links in emails.
+- Remember to always manually navigate to known, good sites; don’t click on suspicious links in emails.

 - Verify the identity of a caller asking for information.
 If you are unsure what to do, discontinue the call and check with the business or your company directly.

 - Make sure the privacy settings on your social media accounts are locked down.
 Information gathered from them can become the basis for a very convincing social engineering attack.

 - If you own a business, train your employees continually so they are always vigilant.
 Regular phishing and vishing training exercises will help greatly.